Vegardhgr/SimplyType/README.md

 - [x] Add a countdown timer.
 - [x] Stop timer when timer reaches zero.
 - [x] Add reset button.
 Set timer to initial value, and retrieve new words from text file.
+- [x] Display the number of correct and wrong characters.
-- [ ] Display how many words and characters are correct and wrong.
+- [ ] Display the number of correct words.
 One word is equivalent to five keystrokes.
 - [ ] Save highscore localy in browser.
 - [ ] Add CSS.